The Indian pharmaceutical market is relied upon to grow to the US $ 55 billion by 2020. But wait, would you say you are buying the real money?

-The problem is so acute that nowadays doctors regularly caution patients about counterfeit drugs and propose they buy them from branded outlets.
+The problem is so acute that nowadays doctors regularly caution patients about counterfeit medicines and propose they buy them from branded outlets.
 But imagine a scenario where your neighborhood doesn't have a branded pharmacy.

-It is these drawbacks - in addition, obviously, the sheer convenience of online buying - that have brought about a wide range of prescription delivery startups coming up in India.
+It is these drawbacks - in addition, obviously, the sheer convenience of online buying - that have brought about a wide range of medicine order delivery startups coming up in India.
 Netmeds, BookMeds, 1mg, mChemist, Pluss, Pharmeasy, CareonGo, Dawailelo, MyMedicine, and More Medicare are a couple of names in the space.

 Here we put light on how four startups are endeavoring to plug the offline and online loopholes in the medical delivery space.

 This Indore-based startup was established in 2014 by Vinay Chhajlani and Alok Bachhawat.
 It pursues an inventory-led model and has an additional 10 online stores in presence.
-When the user uploads a prescription, the pharmacist prepares a cart and the user gets a call for approval.
+When the user uploads a medicine order, the pharmacist prepares a cart and the user gets a call for approval.
 When the user confirms the quantity and amount, she can check out.
 The company additionally provides services in child care, orthopedic, Ayurveda, personal care products, etc.

 If you're too thinking of starting up and online pharmacy, then reach out to EMedStore.
 We have more than 6+ years of experience in developing the epharmacy store and helping clients grow with 30% more hike to their previous business by giving a mobile app and incorporating cutting-edge solutions to engage the pharmacy store's customers.